stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 slug: consulting gold mine
 seo_title: "#stratapp is a management consulting goldmine"
 seo_description: "#stratapp is a management consulting goldmine.
 Clients remain in full control.
-Consultants open a  whole new world for selling work.
+Consultants open up a  whole new world for selling work.
 The big opportunity is onselling, as #stratapp provides more insights than any other tech."
 feature_image: ''